eriklouise/REST-Asymmetric-Encryption-Demo/README.md

 ### Prerequisites

 Requirements for the software and other tools to build, test and push
-- Build an instance of Ciphertrust Manager, the Community Edition will do the job.
+- Build an instance of [Ciphertrust Manager](https://cpl.thalesgroup.com/encryption/ciphertrust-platform-community-edition), the Community Edition will do the job.
 Contact your local encryption solution dealer or Thales Services Numériques or Thales Cyber Digital Solutions to get the VM image.
+- Activate the Community Edition license on Ciphertrust Manager
+- Create a "Key Admin" user
 - Install python, git, etc...
 - Set the right variables in config.py

 ## License

 This project is licensed under the [Apache 2.0](LICENSE) License